- Biological Inventions

-Reportedly, Hon’ble Supreme Court of India on Special Leave Petition filed by Glenmark stayed the Delhi High Court order which passed injunction against Glenmark for the generic drug Sitagliptin till 28th April 2015.
-The Delhi high court on dated 20th March 2015 set aside an order of single judge bench of Delhi High Court which rejected the injunction application by MSD against Glenmark.
+Reportedly, Hon’ble Supreme Court of India on Special Leave Petition filed by Glenmark stayed the Delhi High Court order which passed an injunction against Glenmark for the generic drug Sitagliptin till 28th April 2015.
+The Delhi high court dated 20th March 2015 set aside an order of a single-judge bench of Delhi High Court which rejected the injunction application by MSD against Glenmark.
 This article aims to analyze the Delhi High Court judgment by the Division bench in detail.
-The detailed judgment can be found here.

 Facts of the case:

 Merck Sharp & Dohme (hereafter “MSD”) aggrieved by the dismissal of its application for an ad interim injunction restraining the respondent/defendant Glenmark Pharmaceuticals (hereafter “Glenmark”) from using its patented product Sitagliptin (Indian Patent No. 209816) filed an appeal.
-MSD filed an application before single bench Delhi High Court for permanent injunction, restraining infringement of the patent, damages, rendition of accounts and delivery up.
-The suit patent relates to a drug which lowers blood sugar levels in Type 2 Diabetes Mellitus (“T2DM”) patients.
-Glenmark opposed the application for ad interim injunction and relied on documents produced during the hearing.
+MSD filed an application before single bench Delhi High Court for a permanent injunction, restraining infringement of the patent, damages, rendition of accounts, and delivery up.
+The suit patent relates to a drug that lowers blood sugar levels in Type 2 Diabetes Mellitus (“T2DM”) patients.
+Glenmark opposed the application for an ad-interim injunction and relied on documents produced during the hearing.
 The learned Single Judge rejected the injunction application.
-Aggrieved by the dismissal of interim injunction Merck sought to obtain an interim injunction against Glenmark seeking to restrain Glenmark from selling its Generic products Zita (generic version of Januvia) and Zitamet (generic version of Janumet, combination of sitagliptin+metmorphin).
+Aggrieved by the dismissal of the interim injunction Merck sought to obtain an interim injunction against Glenmark seeking to restrain Glenmark from selling its Generic products Zita (generic version of Januvia) and Zitamet (generic version of Janumet, a combination of sitagliptin+metmorphin).

 Arguments advanced by the Respondent: